 - Nuts (such as walnuts, almonds, pecans, and hazelnuts)

 - Beans (such as red beans, pinto beans, and black beans)

 - Whole grains (such as quinoa and brown rice)

 - Dark chocolate (at least 70 percent cocoa)

 Foods high in omega-3 fatty acids include:

-- Omega-3-fortified foods (including eggs and milk)
+- Omega-3-fortified foods (including eggs)

 - There’s also some evidence that certain culinary herbs and spices, such as ginger, turmeric, and garlic, can help alleviate inflammation.